 When our kids start school, it’s not only daunting for the child.
 It can be scary for the parents too.
 How will they cope in the playground?
 What will the other mums be like?
-Will they end up standing on their own outside the cliques in the playground?
+Will they end up standing on their own outside the cliques in the playground or by the school gate?
 As a working mum where you may not even get to do normal drop offs or pick-ups, the feelings can be more extreme .
 It’s even harder to speak to the teacher or meet other parents.

 To help you cope at the school gate as a working school mum there are things you can do even if you’re shy.
 (I say mum, because largely the mum is the one who does the school run and are the ones who feel more pressure to fit in with other mums.
 Although the dads who do the school run may feel even more left out being the lesser seen parent in most cases).